DataLab-Platform/DataLab/doc/index.rst

     :width: 300 px

     DataLab is powered by `PlotPyStack <https://github.com/PlotPyStack>`_,
-    the Python-Qt visualization and scientific graphical user interface stack.
+    the scientific Python-Qt visualization and graphical user interface stack.

+.. note:: DataLab was created by `Codra`_/`Pierre Raybaut`_ in 2023.
+It is
+          developed and maintained by DataLab open-source project team with the support of `Codra`_.

 External resources:
     .. list-table::